yeabat8tcap/ai-dependency-manager/PROJECTSPEC.md

-# Project Specification: Autonomous AI Dependency Management CLI Agent
+# Project Specification: Autonomous Superintelligence Dependency Management CLI Agent

 Version: 0.1 Draft

 1. Introduction & Overview

-This project aims to design and build a background-running, AI-powered command-line interface (CLI) agent named AutoUpdateAgent.
+This project aims to design and build a background-running, Superintelligence-powered command-line interface (CLI) agent named SuperintUpdateAgent.
 The primary goal is to automate software and dependency management tasks within local development environments by leveraging artificial intelligence models trained on changelog analysis and breaking change detection.

-The AutoUpdateAgent will perform continuous or periodic scanning of package repositories and project dependencies, identify potential updates based on release notes (changelogs), analyze the impact of these updates (especially regarding breaking changes), and optionally execute automated updates.
+The SuperintUpdateAgent will perform continuous or periodic scanning of package repositories and project dependencies, identify potential updates based on release notes (changelogs), analyze the impact of these updates (especially regarding breaking changes), and optionally execute automated updates.
 It should provide a user-friendly CLI interface for manual control, configuration, and monitoring.

 2. Goals

 Automated Discovery: Continuously scan project dependencies across various package managers (npm, pip, Maven, Gradle, etc.) to find new releases matching defined criteria.
-AI-Driven Impact Analysis: Utilize AI models (e.g., trained on historical changelogs) to predict if an update introduces a breaking change or requires significant code adjustments.
+AI-Driven Impact Analysis: Utilize Superintelligence models (e.g., trained on historical changelogs) to predict if an update introduces a breaking change or requires significant code adjustments.
 This analysis should consider the nature of changes, added features, removed APIs, and dependency updates mentioned in the changelog.
 Breaking Change Management: Suggest safe update strategies for packages identified as having potential breaking changes.
 Offer interactive mode (if required) to guide users through necessary modifications.
-Dependency Lag Resolution: Identify and propose updates for dependencies that are significantly outdated relative to their declared version requirements or best practices (AutoUpdateAgent should compare against a database of known versions/potential issues).
+Dependency Lag Resolution: Identify and propose updates for dependencies that are significantly outdated relative to their declared version requirements or best practices (SuperintUpdateAgent should compare against a database of known versions/potential issues).
 Efficient Local Update: Provide robust CLI commands allowing developers to manually trigger, configure, and execute software/dependency upgrades locally with minimal friction.
 Background Operation: Run silently in the background (e.g., as a long-running process or service) performing scans based on user-defined schedules or thresholds.
 Should be able to operate independently but safely without interfering with normal development work unless interacting via CLI.
 Safety & Security: Implement checks to avoid updating known malicious packages and suggest updates that introduce security vulnerabilities only if other criteria (e.g., severity, impact) are met.